Install Groovy

 1. Download

-In this download area, you will be able to download the distribution (binary and source), the Windows installer and the documentation for Groovy.
+From the download page, you will be able to download the distribution (binary and source), the Windows installer (a community artifact) and the documentation for Groovy.

-For a quick and effortless start on Mac OSX, Linux or Cygwin, you can use SDKMAN!
+For a quick and effortless start on Mac OSX, Linux, WSL2 or Cygwin, you can use SDKMAN!
 (The Software Development Kit Manager) to download and configure any Groovy version of your choice.
 Basic instructions can be found below.

 1.1.
 Stable